armoar334/flmgr.sh/README.md

 >C/c  : Run a custom command on a file
 >PgDn : Scroll up a page
 >PgUp : Scroll down a page
 >Home : Go to first file in folder
 >End : Go to last file in folder
+>/ : Search within directory

 ## Hacking